basant20415/Embedded_Linux/README.md

     **Yocto Project is our subject**.
 It is listed here to complete this overview of the embedded Linux landscape.
     You can ﬁnd its webpage at https://www.yoctoproject.org.

-## we have to approaches for building our embedded project
+## we have to approaches for building our embedded project:
 - top-down :

     In this approach, you start with one of the many